-- All participants will undergo conventional 12-lead ECG using standardized equipment and electrode placement at the visits outlined in the [SoA](#).
+- All participants will undergo conventional 12-lead ECG using standardized equipment and electrode placement at the visits outlined in the SoA.
 Participants are to be in a semirecumbent position for at least 10 minutes prior to starting the tracing.
-During screening, a single ECG trace will be taken to assess entry eligibility.
+During screening, a single ECG trace will be taken to assess entry eligibility. - A qualified third-party vendor will read the ECGs and report the findings as normal, abnormal, or unable to evaluate.